habib-gm/todo_artist/README.md

 # Description

 It is a To-Do Application developed with Django Rest Framework.
+Developed in Linux environment and postgresql database is used.

 ## End Points